 Is your opponent’s defense a little weaker on the right?
 Then we’ve got the perfect 5 on 5 flag football play for you.

-On hike, the far right receiver does a juke around their defenseman and a fly route for some long yardage.
-The inner right receiver then does an option route toward the right sideline.
+On hike, Receiver Z does a juke around their defenseman and a fly route for some long yardage.
+Receiver Y then does an option route toward the right sideline.
 This player will find themselves in the empty spot from the far receiver pushing the defense back.
 The center also pushes toward the right sideline for further options.

 Have all the defensemen now shifted right?
-No worries, use your left receiver for a post route for some great yardage.
+No worries, use Receiver X for a post route for some great yardage.

 Or maybe the defense is weaker on the left?
 We have a football play for that too!

-The left receiver does a quick option route toward the left sideline, pulling the defensive line far left.
-This allows the inner right and far right receivers to do in and post routes respectively for long yardage.
+Receiver X does a quick option route toward the left sideline, pulling the defensive line far left.
+This allows Receiver Y and Z to do in and post routes respectively for long yardage.

 If the defense has now all shifted to the left, the center can then release for an out route toward the right sideline for some quick yardage.

 Using routes with crossing players is always a good strategy.
-For this football play, the inner right receiver does a five yard out play, crossing the far right receiver who does a hitch play.
-The left receiver and center also cross as they both do slants—the defense won’t know what hit them
+For this football play, Receiver Y does a five yard out play, crossing the far right receiver who does a hitch play.
+Receiver X and center also cross as they both do slants—the defense won’t know what hit them.

 For bunch plays in 5 on 5 flag football, your offensive line starts close together and then spreads out to their respective location.
 This is to clump the defense, so they’re ill-prepared to move quickly upon hike.